pratim440/Netflix-Clone/README.md

 ## This is a NETFLIX clone made with REACT and FIREBASE.
-## To view this website visit the following link:
+## To view this web-app visit the following link:
 #### https://netflix-clone-fc7ea.web.app/